Seeking Compensation after Being Injured by a Dog

 If you or someone you know has been attacked by an animal, please keep the following PTSD symptoms in mind so that you can seek the appropriate medical care.

 - Serious anxiety

 - Avoidance of other people or activities

 - Physical manifestations like headaches or insomnia

 In addition to seeking proper medical treatment for PTSD, victims of a dog bite should also be aware that they may be able to recover for the emotional as well as physical damage from the attacking dog’s owner.
 The mental anguish suffered by the victim as a result of an animal attack is a real and recoverable part of your personal injury claim.

 Contact an Experienced Dog Bite Attorney

-For more information on the emotional damage caused by animal attacks, or if you have suffered from PTSD symptoms following an attack, contact the experienced personal injury attorneys at Dolman Law Group, for a free consultation and case evaluation.
+For more information on the emotional damage caused by animal attacks, or if you have suffered from PTSD symptoms following an attack, contact the experienced personal injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA, for a free consultation and case evaluation.
 You can fill out our online contact form or call us at 727-451-6900.